amogh-dambal/ThaliaField/README.md

 ## The Thunderfield AI Project
 Thalia Fieldstone is a passionate songwriter trying her best to write poignant, yet passionate indie songs for Thunderfield, an interdisciplinary music collective of independent artists based in Austin, TX.
-Her main songwriten acumen is a Recurrent Neural Network (RNN) that uses a simple LSTM (long short term memory) architecture based on the word embedding model of computation built using `pytorch` in Python 3.7.2.
+Her main songwriting acumen is a Recurrent Neural Network (RNN) that uses a simple LSTM (long short term memory) architecture based on the word embedding model of computation built using `pytorch` in Python 3.7.2.